microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/00-Pre-Reqs.md

   `az account set --subscription <Name or ID of subscription>`

-- Update and set the `parameters-aa-join-example.json`
+- Update and set the `parameters-ad-join-example.json`

+  Set the "aadjoin" parameter to true, if your session hosts should be AAD joined and not hybrid or traditional domain joined.

+  The parameters "hubVnetName", "hubVnetRgName" and "dnsServer" are only respected if you selected "aadJoin"= false.
+Otherwise skip them.

 - Update and set the `main.bicep` parameters.

 - Run the deployment with e.g.